aeshanw/transferAPI/README.md

 - All HTTP response-handling & transformation of biz-logic responses to HTTP Errors or statuses will be done in this layer

-### Middleware
+## Models
-Any router middleware common to many routes will be kept here for handling HTTP request/responses.
+Any common shared structs/request models/biz-models that need to be shared cross services/handlers